The Doublet was a part of the medieval armour, often used in conjunction with the plate armour.

 The doublet used under armour was usually built from linen or wool and was stuffed with different materials.
 This type of doublet came with many points on the clothing to allow the attachment of different pieces of plate armour.
 Such pieces of armour which could not be directly attached to plate armour were even sewn on this kind of doublet.
 The doublet worn under armour varied in size from being waist-high to reaching up to the thigh of the wearer.

-Another type of doublet which was used as a standalone armour, was built from sturdier material.
-Its exterior layer typically comprised of leather while a huge number of layers were added to it, sometimes as much as 30 layers of cotton.
+Another type of doublet which was used as a standalone armor was built from sturdier material.
+Its exterior layer typically comprised of leather while a huge number of layers were added to it, sometimes as many as 30 layers of cotton.
 Such doublet was also long and high so that it reached the neck and protected it as well.
 So effective was this kind of doublet used as armour that its multiple layers could deflect even arrows from the enemy and significantly mitigated any damage from other weapons.